 Because your program shouldn’t set out to completely reinvent your processes, take the time to frequently evaluate performance through each of your testing phases.
 When comparing A/B flows, check for incremental revenue gained.
 And from there, continue to iterate on your learnings.
 Retention strategies should be flexible for customers and your program should be, too.

 Want to learn more about Freshly's successful retention efforts?
-Dive into our slides and the full recording below.
+Dive into our slides below.